 The lower parts of the perimeter walls of the upper castle, relics of two square towers, remains of 14th/15th century residential buildings in the northern part of the complex, as well as sections of walls and transverse ditches that divided the courtyard have survived to this day.
 Fragments of the walls are 3 meters high, but in the northern corner of the castle the wall has been preserved up to the level of the wall-walk.
 The southern gate of the upper castle has survived in the best condition, one wall of which has been preserved in full height.
 In the lower castle, you can see the relics of the perimeter walls along with the lower parts of the jambs of the gate portal.
 The parts of the southern and western walls of the tower house of the lower castle are higher, reaching in one corner up to 9 meters in height.
 Almost the entire ground floor has been preserved, accessible directly from the courtyard through the portal.

-Despite the relatively modest state of preservation, Empty Castle has a layout that is legible to this day, which is a unique solution, one of the few in which two quite distant strongholds were combined into one defense system.
+Despite the relatively modest state of preservation, the Old Castle has a layout that is legible to this day, which is a unique solution, one of the few in which two quite distant strongholds were combined into one defense system.
 The exceptionally large dimensions of the oldest residential tower of the upper castle and the tower of the lower castle, as well as very massive perimeter walls, make Zvolen one of the largest castles in Slovakia (after Nitra, Devín and Bratislava).

 Beljak J., Beljak-Pažinová N., Šimkovic M., Pusty hrad vo Zvolene a opevnenia v jeho okolí, Zvolen 2015.